lzxindustries/lzxtm/blog/2025-03-17-passive-programmable-and-precision/index.md

 - Full DIY kit, all parts included
 - Partial DIY kit, SMT assemblies and frontpanels only

+We have stock of all variants available now, except PRM -- we'll have those added to stock soon.
+But you're welcome to place a backorder for that one.
 There has also been a price drop on the PGO partial DIY kit.

 Other modules in development for 2025 include: